remote-mob/cardboard/Journal.md

   that some rotations take very long.
 - Happy and surprised that we managed to complete so many TODOs.
 - Depending on the task it's good to get some help finding where in the code changes should be made.
-The risk is that there way solutions are made is limited.
+The risk is that the way solutions are made are limited.

 ## 2020-05-26 19:00